MCamp859/hello-world/quantization-aware-training-and-inference.md

    with the local or private registry address.
 If using local registry, edit it to `"localhost:5000"`.

-   *TESTING 4 space indents code only*

     ```bash
     cd dockerfiles
     docker compose build
     ```

 3. Push the image to the local image registry.

-   *TESTING 4 space indents code only*

     ```bash
     docker compose push openvino_optimum